akserg/dojo-ioc/README.md

 ----------------------

 ### Definition configuration is written on Javascript and support:
-- Full class difinition with type, constructor argumens and properties
+- Full class difinition with type, constructor arguments and properties
 - Class instantiation from reference to other definition, factory reference and types

 ### Dependency Injection: